nautechsystems/nautilus_trader/README.md

 - `VALUE_RUNS` (TBA)

-The price types and bar aggregations can be combined with step sizes > 1 in any way through `BarSpecification`s, if the data is available from the data provider.
+The price types and bar aggregations can be combined with step sizes > 1 in any way through `BarSpecification` objects.
 This enables maximum flexibility and now allows alternative bars to be produced for live trading.

-Bars can be either internally or externally aggregated.
-Alternative bar types are only available by internal aggregation.
+Bars can be either internally or externally aggregated (alternative bar types are only available by internal aggregation).
 External aggregation is normally for standard bar periods as available from the provider through the adapter integration.

 Custom data types can also be requested through a users custom handler, and fed back to the strategies `on_data` method.